Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 There's a natural boundary between server and client software, just like there's a natural boundary between the company and the user.
 Unfortunately, we've spent much of the history of the internet building systems that violate that boundary.

 Companies have goals, and users have different goals.
-For several years now, I've been designing systems that keep the company's interest - mostly the data and it's integrity - on the server, and the user's interest - meeting their needs online - on the client.
+I try to design systems that keep the company's interest - mostly the data and it's integrity - on the server, and the user's interest - meeting their needs online - on the client.
 Servers shouldn't do client things; they should apply business logic and expose the company's core competencies through a useful interface.
 Clients shouldn't be constrained in meeting their needs by data restrictions.
 I hate it when that happens.
 I call it the tyranny of the database.

 Programs on the server should focus on the data, and client-side software should be all about the client.
 It's the single responsibility principal.
 It lets the server team focus on the company's needs, and the client team focus on the user's experience.
 It reduces coupling where it makes no sense to couple things.
 It reduces complexity.